rtm516/GeyserMC-wiki/Understanding-the-Config.md

 **`allow-third-party-ears`**: If third party Deadmau5-style ears should be enabled.
 Currently only supports MinecraftCapes.

 **`show-cooldown`**: Bedrock Edition currently does not have Java Edition 1.9+ combat mechanics.
 In order to get around this, Geyser sends a fake cooldown by sending a title message.
 This cooldown should not show if 1.8 combat mechanics are in use.
+The options available for this setting are `false` (no cooldown is sent), `title`/`true` (a cooldown indication is shown in the title), or `actionbar` (a cooldown indication is shown in the action bar).
+All other options default to `false`.

 **`show-coordinates`**: Bedrock Edition has an option to show coordinates in the top-left part of your screen.
 This setting enables or disables this.

 **`default-locale`**: The default locale to send to players if their locale could not be found.
 Check [this](https://github.com/GeyserMC/Geyser/wiki/FAQ#what-languages-does-geyser-support) page to find the code corresponding to your language.

 **`chunk-caching`**: Cache chunks for each Bedrock player, adds support for additional sounds and fixing movement issues at the expense of slightly more RAM usage.
-This option is always on for Spigot as we can use the server's API to get block information at no expense.
+This option is always on for Spigot as we can use the server's API to get block information at no expense. *Geyser does not recommend disabling this option.*

 **`cache-images`**: Specify how many days images will be cached to disk to save downloading them from the internet.
 A value of 0 is disabled.
 (Default: 0)